 22-29 March 2026

-Here we are announcing experts, facilitators and theatre professionals who will help participants to shape a final collaborative performance.
+Here we are announcing experts and facilitators theatre professionals who will help participants to shape a final collaborative performance.

-• Nicole Chufi (she/her)
+• Nicole Chufi

 Audiovisual artist and experiential designer exploring the emotional edges of sound, image, and immersive technologies.